Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 How can a fat graft be beneficial in patients with breast implants?

 Although some very thin patients may not have enough fat for a breast augmentation with fat transfer alone, they may have just enough to be injected into regions where their breast implants are visible.
 This can often occur in the cleavage area or upper part of the implant if there has been weight loss after surgery.
-It is also useful for implants that have been placed for breast reconstruction after mastectomy where there is little tissue coverage.
+It is also useful for implants that have been placed for breast reconstruction after mastectomy where there is little tissue coverage or revision breast implant surgery.

 This can be done at the same time as breast augmentation with implants or subsequent to this.